Model Behaviour

 “What’s that for?”
 I asked.

-“We’ll be cooking shrimp in it once we take the shirts out,” our waitress stated matter-of-factly.
+“We’ll be cooking shrimp in it once we take the shirts out,” our waitress explained.
 “Would you excuse me for just one moment?
 I need to inform on my neighbours.”

 “She’s good,” Laverne nodded her approval, as she watched the diminutive figure disappear behind the bar.
 “Is she still in med school?”